jkool702/forkrun/DOCS/DOCS_ALL.md

    regenerate-from-source.** The input memfd may have holes beyond the checkpoint horizon; resume re-ingests the original stream, so this is invisible.
 Any future feature that reuses a crashed run's memfd must re-derive this proof.
+5. **Pre-consent process termination.** The sandbox extraction executes before the ownership/permission gate (F29-B's ordering: prompts preview extracted values, which requires extraction first).
+A hostile checkpoint can terminate the calling shell before the consent prompt fires.
+This is within the documented same-UID tampering boundary (residual #1) — an attacker with same-UID file-write can already do strictly worse.
+The sandbox contains the code's *effects* (dead PATH, restricted shell, re-render); it does not contain process-signal effects.

 -----------------------------------------